-On Wednesday night, the whole group went to Calleta beach for a sports night.
-We played volleyball, soccer and Frisbee as took pictures as the sun set over the water.
+On Wednesday night, the whole group went to Caleta beach for a sports night.
+We played volleyball, soccer, and Frisbee as took pictures as the sun set over the water.
 At one point, several students got into a quite heated round off competition.
 Surprisingly, some locals were still on the beach at eleven at night.

 Hotel Atlantico Patio